mavera12/EHR/Basic-Setup,-Running,-and-Configuration.md

 # Running Synthea<sup>TM</sup>

-The primary entry point of Synthea is the "run" gradle task, which can be run from the terminal in the `synthea` folder by running the following command.
+The primary entry point of Synthea is the `run` gradle task, which can be run from the terminal in the `synthea` folder by running the following command.

 ```
 ./gradlew run